 Since 2015, Enfield Shaker Museum and Plymouth State University (PSU) have collaborated to sponsor an annual Shaker Archaeology Field School on the site of the former Enfield Shaker Village Church Family under the direction of Dr. David R. Starbuck (1949-2020).
 Dr. Starbuck was a Professor of Anthropology at Plymouth State University (retired 2020) and an historical and industrial archaeologist specializing in the archaeology of America’s forts and battlefields, the archaeology of utopian societies (the Shakers), and the archaeology of medieval and post-medieval sites in Scotland.
 Participants in the field school have included PSU students and former students, Enfield Shaker Museum staff and volunteers, and amateur archaeologists who have previously worked with Dr. Starbuck.

-The dig will be led by Hannah Dutton, M.A., Teaching Lecturer in Anthropology at Plymouth State University.
+Project Director: Hannah Dutton, M.A., Teaching Lecturer in Anthropology at Plymouth State University.
 Hannah has experience as a field worker, lab manager, and artifact curator at sites in New Hampshire, New York, Nicaragua, New Mexico, and Arizona.
 Enfield Shaker Museum is very excited to be working with her this year.

-Get your vaccine ASAP and watch this space for more information.
+Get your vaccine ASAP and watch this space for more information!

 Enfield Archaeology Field School Sites

 2016 – Blacksmith Shop, Tannery, and Pit House

 2017 – Horse Barn and School House Privy